 Substitutions and variations

 Sugar.
 I like to use maple syrup for my muffin recipes because it adds another dimension of flavour.
-But it can make the muffins slightly denser in texture.
-If you prefer a light and fluffy muffin, substitute the maple syrup for white or brown sugar.
+You can also substitute for equal amounts honey but note this can make it stick to the wrapper (if using).

 Dairy-free.
 To make these muffins dairy-free, use a dairy-free butter (e.g. nuttelex) or oil (e.g. olive oil, coconut oil, vegetable oil).
 Substitute the milk for a plant-based alternative such as soy, almond or oat, or you could use water.